Robust Graph Contrastive Learning with Information Restoration: Defense Methodology

-To optimize the parameters $\mathbf{P}$ via gradient descent, it is necessary to tackle the in-differentiation of the sampling procedure in Eqn.~\ref{eqn-san-sampling} during the backward pass.
-To tackle this problem, we utilize the Gumbel-Softmax re-parametrization technique~\cite{GumbelSoftmax} to relax the discrete Bernoulli sampling procedure to a differentiable Bernoulli approximation.
+However, the above-mentioned learning scheme still encounters a unique challenge: It is difficult to directly optimize the stochastic edge-dropping scheme of the sanitation view due to the undifferentiable sampling procedure.
+To tackle this issue, we refer to the Gumbel-Softmax re-parametrization technique~\cite{GumbelSoftmax} to relax the discrete Bernoulli sampling procedure to a differentiable Bernoulli approximation.
 Using the relaxed sample, we implement the straight-through estimator~\cite{STE} to discretize the relaxed samples in the forward pass and set the gradient of discretization operation to $1$, i.e., the gradients are directly passed to the relaxed samples rather than the discrete values.
 Hence, we reconstruct the mapping from $\mathbf{P}$ to $\mathbf{M}$ as:

 where $\lfloor\cdot\rceil$ is the rounding function, $g\sim Gumbel(0,1)$ is a standard Gumbel random variable with zero mean and the scale equal to $1$.
 Then, we can reformulate Eqn.~\ref{eqn-san-sampling} to: